fsncps/hume-model/README.md

 # HumeSim — Interactive Economic Simulation

-**HumeSim** is a lightweight, terminal-based economic simulation app built written in python and using [Textual](https://github.com/Textualize/textual) for its TUI.
+**HumeSim** is a lightweight, terminal-based economic simulation app written in python and uses the amazing [Textual](https://github.com/Textualize/textual) for a nice TUI.

 It is built for and used in conjunction with an academic paper on David Hume and his criticism of a prevalent mercantilist economic stance.
-It identifies a number of macroeconomic quantities and their functional relationships in Hume's *On Interest* and aims to model the trends and correlations for these variables in a dynamic simulation model.
+The paper identifies a number of macroeconomic quantities and their functional relationships in Hume's *On Interest* and the model aims to test and illustrate the trends and correlations for these variables in a dynamic simulation.

 It allows you to:
 - Input initial endogenous macroeconomic variables, parameters and exogenous demand/supply shocks.
 - Run dynamic iterations of the model.
 - Manipulate values between each cycle iteration.